dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-02-yielding-generators.md

 #### Generators and try/catch/finally

-In the previous example we've seen that JavaScript knows how to combine `for` loops and `yield` but it's not the only control structure which can be used transparently with generators.
-It also works fine with `try/catch/finally`:
+In the previous example we've seen that JavaScript knows how to combine `for` loops and `yield`.
+It works just as well with `try/catch/finally`:
 <javascript>
 function* createGenerator() {
 	try {